Skip to content

 DAST Scanning

 DAST (Dynamic Application Security Testing) performs black-box security testing against live web applications and APIs.
-Unlike SAST which analyzes source code, DAST tests running applications by sending crafted requests and analyzing responses.
+Unlike SAST which analyzes source code, DAST tests running applications by sending crafted requests and analyzing responses for vulnerabilities.

 DAST Overview

-Navigate to DAST in the sidebar to see the overview page with:
+Navigate to DAST in the sidebar to see the overview page.

 • Total DAST scans performed